jberkel/sms-backup-plus/README.md

 ## SMS Backup+

 This is a fork of the Android backup tool
 [SMS Backup](http://code.google.com/p/android-sms), where development has stopped a while ago.
+It uses Gmail to perform SMS backups over the network.

 Main differences / improvements: